Nearly optimal Bayesian Shrinkage for High Dimensional Regression

 We evaluated accuracy of the estimates obtained from various methods in $L_1$-error, which is defined as $\sum_{j\in\xi^*}|\beta^*_j-\hat\beta_j|$ for the true covariates and $\sum_{j\notin\xi^*}|\hat\beta_j|$ for the false ones.
 For the Bayesian methods, the posterior mean was used as the point estimator, although which is not the optimal choice for minimizing the $L_1$-error.
 We evaluated the accuracy of variable selection using the average number of selected true covariates $|\hat\xi\cap\xi^*|$ (the perfect value is 3), and the average number of selected false covariates $|\hat\xi\cap(\xi^*)^{c}|$ (the perfect value is 0).
-For each covariate, we also compared the marginal credible interval obtained by the Bayesian methods and the confidence interval obtained by de-biased Lasso under a nominal level of 95\%.
-For simplicity, the credible intervals are constructed using empirical quantiles from posterior samples instead of the highest density region.
+For each covariate, we also compared the marginal credible intervals produced by the Bayesian methods and the confidence intervals produced by de-biased Lasso under a nominal level of 95\%.
+For simplicity, the credible intervals were constructed based on the empirical quantiles from posterior samples instead of the highest density region.